-LED Indication

-POWER On Solid: The modem is properly powered

-STATUS On Solid: Modem is starting up or saving its configuration.

-Blinking: Modem initialization is complete and ready for use

-CD On Solid: A data connection has been established.
-ON during normal

-operation

-LS ATT Modem: Verizon Modem:

-On Solid: Not registered on the Fast Blinking: Not registered on the

-network network or is searching for connection

-Slow Blinking: Registered and Slow Blinking: Registered and connected

-connected to the network to the network

-On Solid: Modem is transmitting or

-receiving

-SIGNAL 1 Bar: Very weak signal

-2 Bars: Weak Signal

-3 Bars: Good Signal
+LED Indication POWER On Solid: The modem is p roperly powered STATUS On Solid: Modem is starting up or saving its configuration.
+Blinking: Modem initialization is complete and ready for use CD On Solid: A data connection en cond.
+A data connocitor naciocabilitationed.
+En dating horman LS ATT Modem: Verizon Modem: On Solid: Not registered on the network Slow Blinking: Registered and connected to the network Fast Blinking: Not registered on the network or is searching for connection Slow Blinking: Registered and connected to the network On Solid: Modem is transmitting or receiving SIGNAL 1 Bar: Very weak signal 2 Bars: Weak Signal 3 Bars: Good Signal